 And I am working very hard to shield my mind from all the noise out there.
 My routine nowadays is slim and effortless and it yields me all the crazy stock movers I ever dreamed about during my early years.
 I don’t catch them all but I also couldn’t care less about the ones I missed.

-Enough has been said, time to forget about this monumental failure of mine!
+Enough!
+Time to forget about this monumental failure of mine!